lidofinance/steth-price-feed/specification.md

 # stETH Price Oracle

 Lido intends to provide secure and reliable price feed for stETH for protocols that intend to integrate it.
-Unfortunately, Chainlik is not available for stETH and Uniswap TWAP is not feasible at the moment: we'd want deep liquidity on stETH/ETH pair for this price, but Uni v2 doesn't allow tight curves for similaraly-priced coins.
+Unfortunately, Chainlink is not available for stETH, and Uniswap TWAP is not feasible at the moment: we'd want deep liquidity on stETH/ETH pair for this price, but Uni v2 doesn't allow tight curves for similaraly-priced coins.

 stETH has deep liquidity in the [Curve pool](https://etherscan.io/address/0xdc24316b9ae028f1497c275eb9192a3ea0f67022) but it doesn't have a TWAP capability, so that's out, too.
 In the moment Curve price is flashloanable, if not easily.
 We decided that in a pinch we can provide a "price anchor" that would attest that "stETH/ETH price on Curve used to be around in recent past" (implemented using the Merkle price oracle) and a price feed that could provide a reasonably safe estimation of current stETH/ETH price.